tonytorm/s1995/README.md

 ## Implementation Details

-### Anti-Aliasing Filter
+### Asymmetrical Saturation
-A **6th order Butterworth** filter is applied to emulate the frequency response of vintage samplers and prevent aliasing during the sampling process.
+Asymmetrical Saturation is implemented to emulate the inaccuracies and non-linearities found in vintage analog-to-digital converters.
+Adding subtle harmonic distortion, enhancing the character of the processed audio by introducing odd and even harmonics differently depending on the signal polarity.

 ### Bit Depth Reduction
-The signal undergoes bit depth reduction, introducing quantization artifacts that mimic the resolution limits of classic samplers.
+The signal undergoes anti-aliasing and bit depth reduction, introducing quantization artifacts that mimic the resolution limits of classic samplers.

 ### Sample Rate Decimation
 The divide-rate technique is used for sample rate reduction.

+### Classic Low Pass filter
+A **6th order Butterworth** filter is applied to emulate the classic s950 filter sound.

 #### Planned Features

 Variable Sample Rate Reduction: A parameter to adjust the degree of decimation dynamically, offering more control over the lo-fi effect.

-**The project is a personal exploration into audio processing and vintage sampler emulation.**